logo

 Philadelphia Teacher Certification Requirements

 You must have teacher certification to work in public schools in Philadelphia; however, there are many ways of earning this certification depending on your prior education and experience.
 A bachelor’s degree is the minimum requirement for all teacher candidates.
 You can either complete the required teacher preparation as part of a bachelor’s degree or as a separate program via an alternative route if you already hold a bachelor’s degree.
-There are many teaching degree programs in Pennsylvania, but if you plan to complete a degree outside Pennsylvania, it is best to confirm the program is appropriately accredited prior to enrolling.
-Refer to our Pennsylvania certification page for more information.
+There are many teaching degree programs in Pennsylvania, but if you plan to complete a degree outside Pennsylvania, it is best to confirm the program is appropriately accredited before enrolling.
+Refer to our Pennsylvania teacher certification page for more information.

 If you already have a bachelor’s degree and plan to pursue the alternative route to certification by completing a teacher preparation program, a list of approved programs is available.
-You can learn more about these types of programs on our Pennsylvania alternative certification page.
+You can learn more about these types of programs on our Pennsylvania alternative teacher certification page.

 Teacher Certification Programs in Philadelphia

 The following Philadelphia-area colleges and universities offer teacher preparation programs that can qualify you for first-time teacher certification or, if you are already certified, additional endorsements.
-Read more about preparation programs across the state on our Pennsylvania schools page.
+Read more about preparation programs across the state on our Pennsylvania education schools page.

 • Arcadia University